How Making Tax Digital for Income Tax will affect therapists

 What is Making Tax Digital for Income Tax (MTD IT)?

 MTD IT is HMRC’s move towards a fully digital tax system.
 For self-employed therapists, it changes both how and when you report your income and expenses.
-In simple terms, MTD IT means you will:
+In simple terms, MTD IT means:

 • keep your business records in a digital format